YahavArm/FileServer/README.md

 # FileServer
-Bagrut project - a file "shop" with file transfer implemented using python sockets. &nbsp
+Bagrut project - a file "shop" with file transfer implemented using python sockets. &nbsp;
 TODO: refactor and add encryption